 I Usually Just Get Out of Dodge

-I am fortunate enough to have two moorings.
-This is my storm mooring.
+We are fortunate enough to have two moorings.
+This is our storm mooring out in front of the house.
 She is the furthest boat out to the prevailing storm winds.
-I use 25' of USCG bottom chain (read: MASSIVE and heavy) and 25' of 3/4" top chain as well as a 20' and 25' pendant using Chafe Pro chafe guards.
-She rides out even the worst storms here with ease being better protected than Falmouth and with no boats to drag into me.
+The mooring itself is nearly 9500 pounds of Maine granite.
+We use 30' of USCG / US Navy surplus stud-link bottom chain, read: MASSIVE and heavy, about 27 pounds per foot, and 35' of 3/4" Acco Long Link top chain.
+At the top, below the ball we use a 1.25" Campbell eye to eye swivel, as well as dual 20' and 25' Maxi-Moor II pendants using Chafe Pro chafe guards.
+For bad storms (over 50 knots) we'll bust out the dual 1" Dyneema storm pendants.
+She rides out even the worst storms here with ease being better protected than Falmouth and with no boats to drag into us.

 This Little Thunder Storm